Bachelor of Arts (Honours) student

 “I was looking at different tertiaries to continue my studies, and AUT stood out to me.
 I liked that AUT is accredited by the United Nations World Tourism Organization (UNWTO), and it became clear that the university is aligned with a critical understanding of tourism’s ethical, cultural, social and environmental dimensions, and with policy change in tourism.”

 “I don’t think I’ll ever leave academia but I’d like to use my academic values to make bigger changes, such as petitioning to the UN and other organisations that need shaking up.
-Eventually I’d like to be working with the United Nations’ World Tourism Organization toward a more sustainable and eco-friendly tourism industry.”
+Eventually I’d like to be working with the United Nations’ World Tourism Organization toward a more sustainable and socially friendly tourism industry.”